MadlyFX/Arduino-TLC5973/README.md

-Arduino Library for TLC5973, for control 12Bits RGB leds
+Arduino Library for TLC5973.
+Currently only tested working on 16MHZ processors.
+New command setWhite writes the same value to all 3 channels